About

 Native Spirit Festival

-2007 the Foundation established Native Spirit Festival to promote Native Film, talks and performances in UK and Spain (2009-10).2018 Native Spirit Taiwan was created.
-In 2020 Native Spirit established #microIndigenous with MicroMania Film Festival Buffalo, NY (films 5min +under); and started an initiative to celebrate Native American Heritage Month in UK, in collaboration with American Museum & Gardens
+In 2007 Native Spirit Festival was established to promote Native Filmmakers, talks and performances in UK and Spain (2009-10).
+In 2018 Native Spirit Taiwan was created.
+In 2020 Native Spirit established #microIndigenous (films 5mins & under); and started an initiative to celebrate Native American Heritage Month in UK, in collaboration with American Museum & Gardens.

 We aim to inspire new possibilities for understanding life, by celebrating the strength and potential of the human spirit.